How to Fix Mac Not Booting into Recovery Mode

 1. Turn off your Mac.

-2. Press the Power button while holding Command (⌘) + R keys simultaneously.
+2. Press the Power button while holding the Command (⌘) + R keys simultaneously.

 3. Keep these keys depressed until the Apple logo appears.